pytorch/executorch/docs/source/build-run-qualcomm-ai-engine-direct-backend.md

 An Android demo-app using Qualcomm AI Engine Direct Backend can be found in `examples`.
 Please refer to android demo app [tutorial](https://pytorch.org/executorch/stable/demo-apps-android.html).

+## Supported model list

+Please refer to `$EXECUTORCH_ROOT/examples/qualcomm/scripts/` and `EXECUTORCH_ROOT/examples/qualcomm/oss_scripts/` to the list of supported models.

 ## What is coming?